 What Is a Telemetry Unit in a Hospital?

-Telemetry units are where patients with cardiac conditions can receive constant care from healthcare providers.
+Telemetry ward are where patients with cardiac conditions can receive constant care from healthcare providers.
 These units are important because they help track heart activity and ensure a stable patient condition.
 The unit also provides access to necessary equipment for treatment and emergency intervention.

 This type of care aims to keep you safe while giving you access to all the tools you need for recovery and long-term management of your condition.
 This includes medication and other treatments that aren’t always available in an outpatient setting.